 It works well as a preventative shortly following the immunization – up to 5 years – and slowly decreases in efficacy after this time.
 For this reason, it is recommended that people be vaccinated at least once every 10 years.

 Most developed nations in the world have a set immunization scheme for children to help protect them from dangerous infectious diseases, such as tetanus.

-Young children are usually given standard tetanus vaccinations along with protection against other infectious disease such as diphtheria and pertussis during the first months and years of life (2 months, 4 months, 6 months, 18 months, 4 to 6 years).
-A booster shot is then required around the age of 14 to 16, and every ten years following this time throughout adulthood to minimise the risk of tetanus.
+Young children are usually given standard tetanus vaccinations along with protection against other infectious diseases such as diphtheria and pertussis during the first months and years of life (2 months, 4 months, 6 months, 18 months, 4 to 6 years).
+A booster shot is then required around the age of 14 to 16, and every ten years following this time throughout adulthood to minimize the risk of tetanus.

 It is important to be aware that patients may need additional care, even if they have been vaccinated in the past 10 years, particularly if they have a deep or dirty wound.